rust-lang/cargo/src/doc/guide.md

 ```

 You can see that there’s a lot more information here, including the exact
 revision we used to build.
-Now, when you give your project to someone else,
+Now when you give your project to someone else,
 they’ll use the exact same SHA, even though we didn’t specify it in our
 `Cargo.toml`.

 When we’re ready to opt in to a new version of the library, Cargo can
-re-calculate the dependencies, and update things for us:
+re-calculate the dependencies and update things for us:

 ```shell
 $ cargo update           # updates all dependencies